 The Women’s Sports Foundation recently announced that Bruce Arians, head coach of the Tampa Bay Buccaneers, has been named a Champion of Equality for his dedication to fostering inclusion in the National Football League.
 He will be presented the award by WSF Founder Billie Jean King in an October ceremony.

 Arians has been in the league for decades.
 When the Bucaneers hired him, he became the oldest head coaching hire in NFL history, but age hasn’t stopped his progressive way of thinking.
 He recently hired two female coaches to join the Buccaneers – Lori Locust (assistant defensive line) and Maral Javadifar (assistant strength and conditioning).
 This became a national news story, which didn’t sit well with Arians, who couldn’t believe this was such a novel idea in a league celebrating its 100th anniversary season.

-It’s not easy to crack the NFL and its good ole’ boys club.
-It could be the violent nature of this game that keeps the NFL from putting females in the front office, but after 100 years, a little balance should be the norm.
+It’s not easy to crack the NFL and its boys club.
+It could be the violent nature of the game that keeps the NFL from putting women in front offices, but after 100 years, balance should be the norm.

-“She was one of the best receiver coaches I’d ever seen.
-This was 25 years ago.
+“She was one of the best receiver coaches I’d ever seen,” Arians told NFL.com.
+“This was 25 years ago.
 So my answer [when asked], ‘Can they coach?’
 Hell, yeah.
 I’ve seen it.
 It’s just getting opportunities.”

 Photo Credits: Twitter